Roter Veltliner

 Ripening time: late

-Importance, conditions: Losing importance because the sites needed are extremely good for the Grüner Veltliner.
+Significance, conditions: Has lost vineyard area because the sites needed are extremely good for the Grüner Veltliner.
 The variety needs early warming sites with deep loess soils.
 During flowering, it is extremely sensitive to winter and late frosts.
 It is also very prone to Botrytis and peronospora.
-Overall, it does not have easy varietal characteristics, and this limits its growth.
+Overall, it does not have vivid varietal characteristics, which limits its appeal.

-Wine: Roter Veltliner is a high yielding variety, which is why yield limitation is necessary for achieving high quality versions.
-Then very characteristic and elegant, extract-rich wines with fine aromatics and enormous ageing potential can be created.
+Wine: Roter Veltliner is a high yielding variety, which is why yield limitation is necessary for achieving high quality Bottlings.
+Then, very characteristic and elegant, extract-rich wines with fine aromatics and enormous ageing potential can be created.
 Without yield regulation, the wines are somewhat thin and simple.